jrean/laravel-user-verification/README.md

 ## Configuration

-Prior to use this package the table representing the `User` must be updated with two new columns, `verified` and `verification_token`.
+Prior to use this package the table representing the user must be updated with two new columns, `verified` and `verification_token`.

 **It is mandatory to add the two columns on the same table and where the user's